Unipotent homotopy theory of schemes: Calabi--Yau varieties and homotopy of spheres

 \begin{enumerate} \item Construct a notion of ``formal $n$-sphere" $\SSS^n_{E}$ for every $1$-dimensional formal Lie group $E$ defined over $k$. $\SSS^n_{E}$ will be defined to be a pointed higher stack. \item Prove that $\mathbf{U}(X) \simeq \mathbf{U}(\SSS^n_{\Phi_n(X)})$. \end{enumerate}{}

-We now proceed towards making the above two steps precise.
+We now proceed towards realizing the two steps above.
 First, we focus on some preliminaries.
 As before, let $\Shv(k)$ denote the category of (higher) stacks over $k$.
 Let $\Shv(k)_*$ denote the category of pointed (higher) stacks over $k$.
 Recall that there is a functor

 This functor has a left adjoint $\Sigma \colon \Shv(k)_* \to \Shv(k)_*$, called the suspension functor.

 \begin{lemma} Let $G$ be a commutative group scheme over $k$.
 Let $X \in \Shv(k)_*$.
 Suppose that $H^n (\Spec k, G)=0$ for all $n>0$.
 Then $H^n (X, G) = \pi_0 \mathrm{Map}_{\Shv(k)_* } (X, K(G, n))$ for $n>0$. \end{lemma}{}